Table of Contents[Hide][Show]

 This intensive almond growing led to the infamous “raw almond rule”.
 It was approved after a salmonella outbreak traced back to raw almonds made major headlines.
-This rule requires that almonds cultivated in the United states, even if labeled raw, must be pasteurized with few exceptions.
+This rule requires that almonds cultivated in the United States, even if labeled raw, must be pasteurized with few exceptions.
 This is done sometimes via steam, but sometimes via chemicals.
 (3)

 The USDA, at the request of the Almond Board of California, began requiring in 2007 that raw almonds be treated with a process generously described as “pasteurization.”
 The rule mandates either the gassing of the raw nuts with a toxic fumigant (propylene oxide) or treatment with high-temperature steam-heat.
 (4)

-If you eat anything gluten free, or make such things yourself, you are probably either using or consuming almond flour.
+If you eat anything gluten-free or make such things yourself, you are probably either using or consuming almond flour.
 So what should you know about it before embracing in your home?

 The Good: Almond Flour Benefits

 They are an excellent source of vitamin E, choline, copper, and many other minerals and nutrients.
-They are not just traditional, but merit the label nutrient dense.
+They are not just traditional but merit the label nutrient-dense.

 Studies show numerous health benefits to almonds.

-Research led by the professor David Jenkins, research chair in nutrition and metabolism at the University of Toronto, suggests that almonds benefit the heart due to to vitamin E, monounsaturated fats, fiber, and numerous antioxidant phytochemicals including phenols, flavonoids, proanthocyanidins, and phytosterols.
+Research led by the professor David Jenkins, research chair in nutrition and metabolism at the University of Toronto, suggests that almonds benefit the heart due to vitamin E, monounsaturated fats, fiber, and numerous antioxidant phytochemicals including phenols, flavonoids, proanthocyanidins, and phytosterols.
 This is just a partial list of the pluses of eating almonds.

-Jenkins work is a follow-up to a large Harard study that found eating nuts decreased mortality rates by 20 percent.
+Jenkins work is a follow-up to a large Harvard study that found eating nuts decreased mortality rates by 20 percent.
 It further builds on Jenkins’ own work from 10 years prior which suggests, in the American Heart Association’s journal Circulation, “Almonds used as snacks in the diets of hyperlipidemic subjects significantly reduce coronary heart disease risk factors.”
 (4)

 It appears that an almond a day may keep the doctor away!
-But the key word here is “may”.
+But the keyword here is “may”.